Best Trade Schools (2025): Programs, Costs & Careers

 2. ABC Training Center

-ABC Training Center has served NYC since 1972 with fast, job-focused pathways into allied health and service careers.
-By blending classroom instruction with clinical practice and flexible schedules, ABC helps learners transition swiftly into entry-level roles.
+ABC Training Center has served NYC since 1972 with fast, job focused pathways into allied health and service careers.
+By blending classroom instruction with clinical practice and flexible schedules, ABC helps learners transition swiftly into entry level roles.

-Programs & Career Support: Nurse Aide, Medical Assistant, EKG/Phlebotomy, Pharmacy Tech; job placement assistance, flexible payment plans, and on-site certification testing.
+Programs & Career Support: Nurse Aide, Medical Assistant, EKG/Phlebotomy, Pharmacy Tech; job placement assistance, flexible payment plans, and on site certification testing.

 1. Aveda Institutes

-Aveda Institutes deliver brand-forward education in beauty and wellness, blending technical mastery with client service and business skills.
-Students gain extensive real-world experience in public student spas and prepare directly for state licensure.
+Aveda Institutes deliver brand forward education in beauty and wellness, blending technical mastery with client service and business skills.
+Students gain extensive real world experience in public student spas and prepare directly for state licensure.

-Programs & Career Support: Cosmetology, Esthiology, Barbering, Massage Therapy; licensure prep, portfolio coaching, access to Aveda network, financial aid guidance.
+Programs & Career Support: Cosmetology, Esthiology, Barbering, Massage Therapy; licensure prep, portfolio coaching, access to Aveda network, and financial aid guidance.

 2. Empire Beauty Schools

-Empire Beauty Schools leverage a large, multi-state footprint to prepare students for licensure and salon careers through public-facing student salons.
-The result is plenty of hands-on practice, frequent client interactions, and strong connections to employers.
+Empire Beauty Schools leverage a large, multi state footprint to prepare students for licensure and salon careers through public facing student salons.
+The result is plenty of hands on practice, frequent client interactions, and strong connections to employers.

 Students train on live clients, learn salon operations, and prepare for state boards with the help of flexible schedules.
 Career services and employer outreach support the transition into paid roles.